heptarch/heptarch.github.io/drafts/demon.md

 below the tunnels.
 Once-Ellen has no body.
 It is a programmable bundle of threads, interwoven with the rest of universe;
-from that bundle emerges an attentional locus that can choose to spread, concentrate or divide, like colours on a loom.
+from that bundle emerges an attentional locus that can spread, concentrate or divide, like colours on a loom.
 It imagines an arm; dirt, water and air congeal muddily into a limb.